Sizing and deployment considerations

 Use cases and value paths

-- Knowledge management and Full Text Search (FTS)
+- HR knowledge base management and Full Text Search (FTS)

-You can configure BMC Remedy ITSM in a load-balanced environment to direct user interactions to the load-balanced BMC Remedy AR System mid tier and BMC Remedy AR System servers while assigning dedicated non-user functions and responsibilities to specific instances of BMC Remedy AR System server (see references to back end servers in Sizing baselines.
-For example, escalations, integrations, reconciliation, and notifications can be separated from "user" servers to ensure that these services do not impact user activity.
-This is a reliable way to provide consistent high performance services as well as scale the installation safely.
+You can configure BMC HR Case Management in a load-balanced environment to direct user interactions to the load-balanced BMC Remedy AR System mid tier and BMC Remedy AR System servers while assigning dedicated non-user functions and responsibilities to specific instances of the BMC Remedy AR System Server.
+For example, escalations, integrations, reconciliations, and notifications can be separated from "user" servers to ensure that these services do not impact user activity.
+This is a reliable way to provide consistent high-performance services as well as scale the installation safely.

-Similar to dedicated BMC AR System servers for non-user related functions, additional dedicated servers at the web tier should be considered if web services are implemented for BMC Atrium CMDB or BMC Remedy ITSM.
+Similar to dedicated BMC AR System Servers for nonuser-related functions, additional dedicated servers at the web tier should be considered if web services are implemented for BMC HR Case Management.

 In a BMC Remedy AR System server group, the host computers do not all require the same processing power and memory.
 For example, the back-end servers can use servers with more or less processing power and memory.